 Southwestern Illinois College students are entitled to a student identification card at no cost.
 The ID card is optional but is required to receive the following services: library card/Internet access, open computer lab access, discounts at the bookstore and café (when offered), College Activities reduced purchases, free pass to athletic events, free ridership on the St. Clair County District Transit Authority MetroBus and MetroLink, Madison County Transit Bus System, book buyback, etc. ID cards are available through the Public Safety Office at the Belleville and Sam Wolf Granite City campuses and at the Student Development Office at the Red Bud Campus.

 How do I get my transcript?

-Students may request transcripts through Enrollment Services.
-For more information, go to Transcripts.
+Students may request transcripts online through National Student Clearinghouse.
+For more information, go to Request a Transcript.

 How can I find out if SWIC is closed due to bad weather?

 Information regarding the closing of Southwestern Illinois College due to weather conditions will be broadcast on FOX 2 (KTVI); KMOV-TV Channel 4; KSDK-TV Channel 5; KMOX-AM 1120; WHCO-AM 1230 and WIL-FM 92.3.
 This information will also be posted on the home page of the SWIC website at www.swic.edu, and on KSDK.com, fox2now.com and kmov.com.

 Students may also sign up on eSTORM for SWIC Alert, an emergency alert system designed to notify students and employees by email or text message of campus closure due to inclement weather or other emergencies.